Search Railroad Sites For: Google Custom Search

 A "Sea of Wheels".

 Inside the Hoist Shop a Horizon Car up on jacks.
-Amtrak may soon be repainting these cars in gray as the cars present aluminum sides that attracts all dirt as soon as the cars are released from Beech Grove.
+Amtrak may soon be repainting these cars in gray as the cars present aluminum sides attracts all dirt as soon as the cars are released from Beech Grove.

 A Superliner in the Hoist Shop getting worked on.